mattbierner/blog.mattbierner.com/_posts/2014-01-24-zippering-n-ary-ordered-trees-in-neith.md

 * `edges` - Map a node to a [Nu][nu] lazy stream of edge labels.
 * `getChild` - Map a node and edge label to a child node.
 * `constructNode` - Take a node, stream of edge node pairs, and function returning a Javascript map/object of edges to child nodes and returns a reconstructed node.
-The map is only for connivence and is not required .
+The map is only for convenience and is not required .

 The tree zipper module expresses the core `children` and `constructNode` functions using the tree specific `edge`, `getChild`, and `constructNode` functions while also mapping to and from `Pair`.